Lesley Joseph: Birds of a Feather

+From 1989 to 1998, Joseph starred as Dorien Green in the BBC One sitcom Birds of a Feather.
+Joseph's character was the wealthy, snobbish, man-eating neighbour of Sharon Theodopolopodous (Pauline Quirke) and Tracey Stubbs (Linda Robson), a middle-aged woman who strives to create the impression that she is a glamorous beauty, dressing in a sexually provocative style, preferring mini-skirts, high heels and leopard print.
+Dorien was married to an accountant, Marcus, but frequently engaged in affairs with other men.

+In December 2011, it was confirmed that Joseph would reunite with fellow Birds of a Feather cast members, Quirke and Robson, for a theatre adaptation of the series.
+The trio toured the United Kingdom from May to July 2012.
+Following the success of the stage adaption, a new series of Birds of a Feather was commissioned after the rights had been acquired by ITV.
+The new series began airing on 2 January 2014 for eight episodes.
+To promote the return of the series, Joseph, Quirke and Robson appeared as guest panellists on Loose Women on 16 January 2014.

+In March 2015, it was confirmed that a second series of Birds of a Feather had been commissioned by ITV which began airing in December.
+Following this, a third series was commissioned and aired in early 2016, Joseph appeared in three more Christmas specials airing in 2016, 2017 and 2020 respectively, before the show's cancellation was announced in May 2021.

-Further TV work
+Other television work

 Joseph starred in the ITV soap Night and Day from 2001 to 2003 playing the show's resident bitch, Rachel Culgrin.
 In 2002, Joseph appeared on a special edition of What Not to Wear, where she was given a makeover by Trinny Woodall and Susannah Constantine.
-In 2004, she performed in The Vagina Monologues opposite Linda Robson and Mica Paris.

-Since 2009, she has been a regular newspaper reviewer on This Morning.
+In 2009, she became a regular newspaper reviewer on This Morning.
 She appeared in the 2014 series Secrets of the Asylum, a two-part series for ITV.
-In 2015, Joseph took part in ITV's celebrity sheep herding series Flockstars, beginning on 30 July.
+In 2015, Joseph took part in ITV's celebrity sheep herding series Flockstars.

 In 2014, Joseph appeared with Forrest Dunbar on ITV2's Freshers: A Year On.
-She makes frequent appearances on Channel 5's Big Brother's Bit on the Side.
+She made frequent appearances on Channel 5's Big Brother's Bit on the Side.

-On 22 August 2016, it was announced that Joseph would take part in the fourteenth series of Strictly Come Dancing.
-She was partnered with Anton du Beke.
+In August 2016, it was announced that Joseph would take part in the fourteenth series of Strictly Come Dancing.
+She was partnered with Anton Du Beke.
 In their first week, the couple scored 23 points for their waltz to "What'll I Do", in week two, 26 for their cha-cha-cha to "Perhaps, Perhaps, Perhaps", in week three, 27 for their quickstep for "A Couple of Swells" from Easter Parade and in week four, 31 for their Charleston to "Won't You Charleston with Me?" from The Boy Friend.
-The couple left the series in week five, after scoring 24 for their tango to "Whatever Lola Wants".
+They were the fourth couple to be eliminated from the series in week five, after scoring 24 for their tango to "Whatever Lola Wants" and losing the dance off to Daisy Lowe and Aljaž Škorjanec.